everpub/openscienceprize/proposal.md

 After the completion of a project a research article is submitted for review to an academic journal and after several iterations either accepted or rejected by the journal.
 Editors choose the reviewers who volunteer their time and expertise.
-They receive no credit for their work as their identity is only known to the editor.
 By virtue of being limited in length most journal articles use abstraction and high level descriptions of the research methodology.